fuzzdb-project/fuzzdb/README.md

 Helpful documentation and cheatsheets sourced from around the web that are relevant to the payload categories are also provided.
 Many directories contain a README.md file with usage notes.
 (https://github.com/fuzzdb-project/fuzzdb/tree/master/docs)

+It's like an open source application security scanner, without the scanner.

-# Why was FuzzDB created? #
+# Why FuzzDB exists #

-The sets of payloads currently built in to open source fuzzing and scanning software are poorly representative of the total body of potential attack patterns.
-Commercial scanners are a bit better, but not much.
-However, commercial tools also have a downside, in that that they tend to lock these patterns away in obfuscated binaries.

-Furthermore, it's impossible for a human pentester to encounter and memorize all permutations of the meta characters and hex encoding likely to cause error conditions to arise.

-FuzzDB was created to aggregate all known attack payloads and common predictable resource names into usable fuzzer payload lists, categorized by function and platform, and make them freely available under an Open Source license.
-It is immediately usable by web application penetration testers and security researchers.
+FuzzDB was created because it's impossible for a human to recall all strings and variants for constructing attacks that are likely to cause software to operate in a manner other than intended by its designers.
+FuzzDB's attack and discovery pattern dictionary allows security testers and researchers to repeatably exercise applications and uncover more vulnerabilities.

+The inherent nature of client/server protocols, commonly used software stacks, and the limited number of standard application features involving security decisions that are likely to be abused such as authentication, authorization, file upload, etc. result in a frequency distribution of the presentation of software application vulnerability categories that looks gaussian, as demonstrated by taxonomies such as the OWASP Top 10.

+To inform future testing, FuzzDB collects attack and discovery patterns that have caused software to malfunction in the past.
+While a small number of patterns could find many bugs, a more comprehensive set of variants allows for discovery of edge cases that bypass protection mechanisms, that result from interoperability issues, or are only discovered through knowlege of predictable resource names.

-Released under the dual New BSD and Creative Commons by Attribution licenses, FuzzDB can be leveraged to improve the test cases built into open source and commercial testing software.
+Released under the dual New BSD and Creative Commons by Attribution licenses, FuzzDB can be used for any purpose by penetration testers and security researchers and leveraged to improve the test cases built into open source and commercial security testing software.

 # How was the data collected? #